 - What: An Active Travel Zone

-- Why: To create a greener, safer and healthier environment for everyone by identifying and making some small changes to the streets and roads that will improve walking and cycling for short journeys.
+- Why: To create a better environment for everyone by identifying and making some small changes to the streets and roads that will improve walking and cycling for short journeys.

 - How: Funded as part of a Transforming Cities Fund awarded in March 2020

-These works are planned to begin from 11 January and continue over a 14 week period.
+These works started January 2021 and ran over 14 weeks.
 Full details including a map showing the phasing can be seen on a separate page.
-These phases have been carefully planned so that resident access is always maintained.
-We will update with progress here.

 We have coordinated and programmed work between January and April to modify the junction mouths for five of the roads joining St Denys Road which form the second phase of the scheme.
 We are also coordinating with Gas Distribution Company SGN who are replacing a gas main along St Denys Road and Adelaide Road.
 Within this period we also plan to begin the trial closure of Priory Road North junction with St Denys Road but only after completing works at Kent Road junction.